markkvdb/blog/_posts/2018-09-19-Map-Plots-in-R-in-a-Tidyverse-Way.md

 comments: true
 ---

-# Map Plots in R in a Tidyverse Way

 I show how you can plot your own map in R using a few lines of code using a pipe-based workflow.
 Several powerful functions of the `sf` packages are presented.

 ## Analysis